Expert Advice On Improving Your Home

 • Monitor for potential problems.
 Monitoring the efficiency of your HVAC system — for instance by reviewing your thermostat settings and energy bills — helps you identify and fix problems before they get too expensive.

 • Keep your system clean.
-Regularly cleaning indoor evaporator coil, ductwork, grills, and condenser fan blades helps your HVAC system run efficiently and lowers the risk of mold.
-The National Air Duct Cleaners Association advises cleaning your system when it starts to look dirty.
+Keeping your ductwork, grills, indoor evaporator coil, and condenser fan blades clean enables your HVAC system to function properly and lowers the risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your home's HVAC when you notice things starting to get dirty.

 ServiceCost